adsabs/adsabs.github.io/about/awards.md

 title: "ADS Awards and Recognition"
 ---

-This page describes some of the awards presented to the NASA Astrophysics Data System and to individual team members highlighting the importance of the ADS services to the scientific community.
+This page describes some of the awards presented to the Astrophysics Data System and to individual team members highlighting the importance of the ADS services to the scientific community.

 The 2023 **ADASS** [Software Prize for an outstanding contribution to Astronomical Software](https://adass.org/softwareprize.html) was awarded to **Alberto Accommazzi and the ADS Team**  in recognition of the outstanding contribution of the ADS to the astronomical software community and the positive impact it has on many astronomy projects and scientists.